 It is the responsibility of every citizen to show proper respect for his/her country and its flag.
-Each school day, students will salute the flag and/or recite the Pledge of Allegiance or the National Anthem during opening exercises.
-However, a student may refuse to recite the Pledge of Allegiance or National Anthem or salute the flag as allowed under applicable law.
-A student who declines to participate in these opening exercises shall stand quietly and respect the rights and interests of classmates who do wish to participate.
+Each school day, students will_Students will have the opportunity to salute the flag and/or recite the Pledge of Allegiance or the National Anthem during opening exercises.
+However, a student may refusedecline to recite the Pledge of Allegiance or National Anthem or salute the flag as allowed under applicable law.
+A student who declines to participate in these opening exercises shall standremain quietly and respect the rights and interests of classmates who do wish to participate.
 Opening exercises may also include a brief period of silent prayer or meditation, a period of silence, appropriate music and/or prose or poetry.
 Silent prayer or meditation shall not be conducted as a religious service or exercise.

-FOOD ALLERGIES: GENERALLY
+FOOD ALLERGIES; GENERALLY